Significant accounting policies and basis of preparation

 Cash and cash equivalents

-Cash and cash equivalents include cash and short-term investments with original maturities of 90 days or less and are presented at cost, which approximates market value.
+Cash and cash equivalents include cash and short-term investments with original maturities of less than 180 days and are presented at cost, which approximates market value.

 Trademarks and patents